jeffmodzel/python-flask-mock-rest-api/README.md

 ```
 pytest
 ```
-There are different ways to structure a Flask project and many guides on best practices.
-This project was setup to be as easy as possible to deploy to Elastic Beanstalk.
+By default, your application is available at http://127.0.0.1:500.

 ## Details
 The web server in this project is relatively simple and meant as a starting point for a more complicated or detailed use case.
 There is no authentication/authorization for requests or query string parameters for filtering or querying data.
 If these are required for your particular use case you would need to implement them.

 The "database" used in this project is a simple, object data store implemented in-memory (i.e., not persistent).
 It is designed to store resources by type and takes the liberty of assigning unique UUID's to all new resources.
 There is no further business logic implemented - you can POST the same resource over and over and they will be created successfully each with a new UUID.
 If you need more complicated logic or persistent storage you would need to implement that.

+There are different ways to structure a Flask project and many guides on best practices.
+This project was setup to be as easy as possible to deploy to Elastic Beanstalk.

 ## AWS Elastic Beanstalk
 A secondary goal of this project was to create something that could easily be deployed to AWS.
 Getting AWS setup and configured is outside the scope of this document, however it is not terribly difficult.
 The high level steps are: